 We are still in zucchini season and I enjoy cooking zucchini based foods.
 Zucchini is not only used in stove top recipes, but it is also a great ingredient for baking.
-I personaly experienced this when I made Fluffy Zucchini Bread, it gave a great softness inside bread.
+I personally experienced this when I made Fluffy Savory Zucchini Bread, it gave a great softness inside bread.
 I wanted to make it more noticeable this time and decided to top a loaf of focaccia bread with zucchini rings and tomatoes to give it a summer touch.

-Focaccia bread has been one of our favorites since we made this Whole Wheat Seed Bread.
+Focaccia bread has been one of our favorites since we made this Whole Wheat Seed Focaccia Bread.
 It is easy to make and love the limitless topping options, which makes it fun as well.
 Just don’t change its main ingredient, which is olive oil.
 A high quality olive oil is always the best for sure!
 Some people might love plain focaccia bread, just with olive oil and rosemary as it is originally made, but I do love to try it with various toppings.
 I can even try a sweet version one day.
 Why not?

 I don’t want the zucchini to get juicy when baking, so I didn’t grate it, I just cut it in rings and placed on the bread.
 I used cherry tomatoes for this recipe to have a more colorful bread and cutting them in rings too.
 Black olive slices complemented the flavor perfectly.

 You know zucchini is not the favorite food of kids, but I can guarantee they will love it on this focaccia bread.
 You can serve it with cheese at breakfast or even cut it in half and make a cheese sandwich with it.
 I’m sure they will be happy when they see that sandwich in their lunch box.